What are payroll taxes and who pays them?

 How do employers calculate withholdings from employee paychecks?

-For 2023, Social Security taxes are equal to 12.4% of the employee's first $160,200 of pay.
+For 2024, Social Security taxes are equal to 12.4% of the employee’s first $168,600 of pay.
 The employer and the employee each pay one-half of the Social Security taxes.
 The amount of pay that counts for Social Security taxes is based on the cost of living in the U.S. and typically increases each year.
-In much the same way, Medicare tax is 2.9% of all of the employee's pay.
+Medicare tax is 2.9% of all of the employee’s pay.
 Again, this tax bill is split equally between the employer and the employee.
-There is also an extra Medicare tax of 0.9% on pay of more than $200,000.
+There is also an additional Medicare tax of 0.9% on pay of more than $200,000 ($250,000 for married filing jointly filers and $125,000 for married filing separately filers).
 Only the employee pays the extra Medicare tax.

 Employers must pay FUTA tax at a rate of 6% on the first $7,000 of each employee’s pay.
 Most employers are also required to pay SUTA, but the amount differs from state to state.
 Some states may also charge the employee a SUTA tax.
 Although the FUTA tax appears to be simple, most employers get a tax credit to lower their FUTA cost based on the amount of SUTA they pay on their employee’s earnings.
 This can make it hard to calculate the amount of FUTA.